eProsima/ROS1-SH/README.md

   ```

 * `MIX_ROS1_PACKAGES`: It is used just as the `MIX_ROS_PACKAGES` flag, but will only affect *ROS 1*;
-  this means that the `mix` generation engine will not look for *ROS 2* packages present in this list,
+  this means that the `mix` generation engine will not search within the *ROS 2* packages,
   allowing to compile specific *ROS 1* packages independently.

   For example, if a user wants to compile a certain package `dummy_msgs` independently from *ROS 1*,